 Continuing professional development is accessible to all staff members.
-Additionally EYFS staff attend training offered by the London Borough of Hounslow, this includes Safeguarding Training.
-EYFS staff hold current Pediatric First Aid Certificates.
+Additionally, EYFS staff attend specific training offered by the London Borough of Hounslow.
+Staff receive Safeguarding Training, Online Safety Training and Prevent Training.
+EYFS staff hold current Paediatric First Aid Certificates delivered face to face.
+This may have to go online due to restrictions imposed by the Covid -19 pandemic or similar events.